Matthew Woodward needs no introduction!

 Q. 1: Hi Matthew, welcome to the digiTechnolog.
 Of course, you’re known to all the people in the blogging world but please take a minute to introduce yourself to the readers who are just starting up in the field.

 Ans: Hi, I am Matthew Woodward, I’m an award-winning SEO and digital marketer and known best for my blog – matthewwoodward.co.uk.
-I started the blog in 2012 as an experiment to see whether you can rank without link building and I was completely taken by surprise from its popularity and it has grown from there.
+I started the blog in 2012 as an experiment to see whether you can rank without link building and I was completely taken by surprise by its popularity and it has grown from there.

 Q. 2: If I’m not wrong, you entered into the digital marketing field around 2005.
 So, is matthewwoodward.co.uk the very first website you started?
 And, please tell us about the challenges you faced in making the site so successful.